 STEPS TO TAKE FOR SUSTAINABILITY

 If your organization is not already working with hospitals and providers, reach out to them to tell about the work you do and how your services can impact their revenue streams and help them meet required quality standards.
-For more information on how make the case to the health care world, see the Aging and Disability Business Institute’s library of resources here.
+For more information on how to make the case to the health care world, see the Aging and Disability Business Institute’s library of resources here.

 Implement expanded consent forms and sign business agreements with hospitals and providers so you can share information about the services and programs provided to their patients.

 If you are not already working with your state HIE, reach out to see how you can work together.
-Fifty-six states and territories have HIEs that are rapidly build capacity for exchanging health information across the health care system both within and across states.
+Fifty-six states and territories have HIEs that rapidly build capacity for exchanging health information across the health care system both within and across states.
 Visit their website here.